-In the matter of the amendment) NOTICE OF AMENDMENT
+In the matter of the amendment of ARM 37.40.307 and 37.40.361 pertaining to Medicaid nursing facility reimbursement NOTICE OF AMENDMENT

-of ARM 37.40.307 and 37.40.361)

-pertaining to Medicaid nursing facility)

-reimbursement)

-- 1. On April 29, 2010, the Department of Public Health and Human Services published MAR Notice No. 37-504 pertaining to the public hearing on the proposed amendment of the above-stated rules at page 991 of the 2010 Montana Administrative Register, Issue Number 8. - 2.
-The department has amended the above-stated rules as proposed. - 3.
-The department has thoroughly considered the comments and testimony received.
+1. On April 29, 2010, the Department of Public Health and Human Services published MAR Notice No. 37-504 pertaining to the public hearing on the proposed amendment of the above-stated rules at page 991 of the 2010 Montana Administrative Register, Issue Number 8.

+3. The department has thoroughly considered the comments and testimony received.
 A summary of the comments received and the department's responses are as follows: